Democratization of smart manufacturing is another pillar of institute’s current plan

-In the coming weeks, CESMII is set to put out a project call for education and awareness tools, assets and programs to “help move people through the process,” Yost said.
+In early December, CESMII put out a project call for education and awareness tools, assets and programs to “help move people through the process,” Yost said.
 “People know how to get things done in manufacturing.
 But how to talk about that in terms of business value?
 We’re not quite as good at doing that.”

 Business leaders are “starting to perk up and look for places where they can get help” figuring out how to scale smart manufacturing initiatives, he said.
 And CESMII stands to fill the void, providing the voice that tells trustworthy stories and explains value propositions in plain language.